Equality, diversity and inclusion

 - People networks: People networks are groups from across the RNLI who are committed to diversity, equality and inclusion.
-We have four active people networks here – the Disability Network, Gender Equality Network, Harbour Network (LGBT+ network - lesbian, gay, bisexual, transgender), Racial Action and Diversity Team and the Young Professional Network.
+We have four active people networks here – the Disability Network, Race Equality Network, Harbour Network (LGBT+ network - lesbian, gay, bisexual, transgender) and the Young Professional Network.
 They help us to identify what we already do well and influence our charity to act when change is needed.
 Staff and volunteers can find out more and connect with the networks through our intranet.

 - Harbour accreditations: Brighton Lifeboat Station became the first Harbour-accredited station within the RNLI in 2019.
 To achieve a Harbour accreditation, our lifeboat stations must meet criteria that demonstrate they provide a welcoming and supportive environment for all volunteers, staff, visitors and casualties – one that is fully inclusive of LGBT+ people.